gm3/coinbaseconsensusvrgallery/README.md

 * Website - [https://coldie3d.com/](https://coldie3d.com/)
 ### The Lost Vitalik - Decentral Eyes 3d
 [![](https://i.imgur.com/OFXHLWv.jpg)](https://superrare.co/artwork-v2/the-lost-vitalik---decentral-eyes-genesis-12380)
 <p>My first release in 2018 on R.A.R.E Art Labs was of Vitalik Buterin, the first portrait of the Decentral Eyes Portrait Series.
 Before I was making 3D animated rotations with my portraits, I was creating true stereoscopic 3D artworks that viewers use red/blue 3D glasses to see depth in the image.
 Since the crypto art space was so brand new in 2018, this artwork went unnoticed for over a year.
-As the technology evolved and I saw the value of ERC-721 NFTs, I chose to burn all my unsold tokens on R.A.R.E., thus rewarding early collectors and improve scarcity.
+As the technology evolved and I saw the value of ERC-721 NFTs, I chose to burn all my unsold tokens on R.A.R.E., thus rewarding early collectors and improving scarcity.
 Since no one bought the original ERC-20 token of Vitalik, it sat in my digital archives as the Decentral Eyes series continued to evolve.
 I chose to release this as a 1/1 on Super Rare to give it its proper place as an ERC-721 NFT, especially as this is a first of style artwork and the genesis artwork of the entire Decentral Eyes series that has evolved so much since this work was created.
 Dimensions: 3200px x 4000px, JPEG This artwork also comes with a signed pair of Coldie/Hackatao 3D glasses with the name of this piece noted on the glasses frame.
 The red/blue lenses show the image in stereoscopic 3D with the depth it was intended to be seen.</p>

 [https://superrare.co/artwork-v2/the-lost-vitalik---decentral-eyes-genesis-12380](https://superrare.co/artwork-v2/the-lost-vitalik---decentral-eyes-genesis-12380)